 Having launched in February 2017 across our 18 centres, the confidence sessions – addressing issues such as body language, relationships and employability – give young people the opportunity to boost their self-esteem by generating positive thoughts; identify strong relationships and understand unacceptable behaviour; and learn techniques to help them prepare for interviews.

-Having face-to-face confidence building courses available for the disadvantaged young people we help each year is great – particularly as three in four young people move into work, education or training after completing the course.
+Having face-to-face confidence-building courses available for the vulnerable young people we help each year is great – particularly as three in four young people move into work, education or training after completing the course.